azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab2-sourcesOfResources.md

 This works, but is a little risky when values can include spaces, as indeed the sshCommand does.

 Another approach is to output JSON and read that into a variable as multi-line text.
-And then we can use jq to run JMESPOATH queries against that.
+And then we can use jq to run JMESPATH queries against that.
 You can install jq on  Ubuntu by typing `sudo get-apt update && sudo apt-get install jq`.
 Once that is there then we can do this instead:

 ```bash
 outputs=$(az group deployment create --name $job --parameters "@$parms" --template-file $template --resource-group $rg --query properties.outputs --output tsv)